-The Parkinson’s Health Access Study launched in 2020 aims to examine care needs for priority populations ― those who live in geographic areas without providers ― and those who live in rural or sparsely population areas that have limited access to providers and services.
+The Parkinson’s Health Access Study launched in 2020 aims to examine care needs for populations of focus― those who live in geographic areas without providers ― and those who live in rural or sparsely population areas that have limited access to providers and services.
 These findings will guide the Foundation’s work.
 The Foundation is conducting this study in partnership with Allison Willis, MD, at the University of Pennsylvania, a Center of Excellence.

 The Foundation makes research more efficient and effective by involving those living with PD in the research process.
 Parkinson's Advisors in Research and Training is creating a model for patient engagement, with focus on diversity and inclusion, to further patient-centered comparative effectiveness research (CER) at our Centers of Excellence.
 This project is made possible through an award from the Patient Centered Outcomes Research Institute (PCORI).

 Women and Parkinson’s: Closing the Gender Gap in Research and Care is the first national research and care agenda specific to women with Parkinson’s to address the disparities that they experience.
 This project is made possible through an award from PCORI.

 Inclusiveness in Research

 The Promotores Project engages health educators, who are part of and embedded in the Hispanic community, to provide peer-to-peer education and support.
 This pilot project, with the goal of expansion, allows the Foundation to work with promotores to share critical Parkinson’s information resources, and show how care and education are linked to clinical research participation within the Spanish-speaking community.

 Emory University, a Parkinson's Foundation Center of Excellence, received Foundation funding and collaborated with Foundation Research Advocates to launch “Parkinson’s Diversity Recruitment for Research.”
 This project engaged representative communities in research through outreach and education, with a focus on Black communities.
 The program led to an increase in enrollment of four times the number of people from historically excluded racial and ethnic groups in Emory research.